p-stojkovski/travel/README.md

   - Scalability   --

 Why Vertical Slice Architecture?
-- It is a very good fit in agile environment, working on US and you want to interate and deply fast.
+- It is a very good fit in agile environment, working on US and you want to interate and deploy fast.
 - Feature can be developed and tested separtely than the others. -> Big advantage